Washington Avenue Corridor Study (WACS)

 Let's create a better Washington Avenue for all!
 The Houston-Galveston Area Council (H-GAC) has established a partnership with The City of Houston to develop a corridor mobility plan for Washington Avenue.
 Project overview below.
+The third public meeting was held on June 23rd at St. Theresa Catholic Church's Fellowship Hall.
+Thank you to all who attended!

 Operations

-Operational and intersection improvements
+Operational and intersection improvements, more information here

 Maintain access for EMS and Fire to all properties